Almazatun/blog-posts-MERN/README.md

 ## Usage

-You can start the server with yarn dev run then navigate to http://localhost:3010.
+You can start the server with yarn run dev then navigate to http://localhost:3010.

 ## 💡 Features
-* Register
+* App Register
 * Login
 * Logout - client feature
 * JSON Web Token